-The roof is understood to be double pitched timber construction clad externally in slate with a central valley gutter.
+The roof is roof is pitched timber construction clad externally in slate with a flat platform presumably clad in a bituminous felt or similar.

-No access afforded into any roof void area due to no access being gained into the communal stair.
+No access afforded into any roof void area or onto any flat roof platforms.

 Rainwater fittings